 Amid the pandemic, “the number of working African American business owners in the United States plummeted more than 40 percent,” the Washington Post recently reported.
-They add that that figure is a “far-steeper drop that other racial groups experienced.”
+They add that that figure is a “far-steeper drop than other racial groups experienced.”
 And CBS News reported in April that approximately 95 percent of Black-owned businesses were excluded from the $3 trillion economic stimulus package passed by Congress in an effort to support communities through the pandemic.
-So, if you’re able, why not put your dollars toward both local and national Black-owned brands
+These statistics are simply not acceptable and we need to do better to support Black-owned businesses.
+One of our favorite ways to do that is by buying our food from Black-owned food brands.

 More from SheKnows